-Have you been charged with drunk driving and now searching for a Baltimore DUI lawyer?
+Have you been charged with drunk driving or driving while impaired and now searching for a Baltimore DUI lawyer?

 Let our defense attorneys fight for you in and out of the courtroom and work to ensure you stay on the road with your driver’s license.

-If you’re pulled over under suspicion of driving while intoxicated or impaired, you’ll be faced with an immediate and pressing set of questions:
+If you’re pulled over under suspicion of driving while intoxicated or impaired, you’ll be faced with immediate and pressing questions:

 You may feel confused and anxious as you consider all of these important considerations.